 Understanding the difference can save you time, money, and a lot of stress.
 If you notice any of the following signs, it’s a clear signal that your AC needs professional attention right away.
 Don’t hesitate to call for help, because waiting could turn a manageable repair into a much bigger problem.

-Your System Won’t Turn On
+What to Do When Your AC Won’t Turn On

 If your air conditioner won’t start, the first step is to check the simple things: make sure your thermostat is set correctly and check your home’s circuit breaker.
 If you’ve tried these fixes and the system is still unresponsive, you have a more serious issue on your hands.
 An AC that won’t turn on or constantly trips the breaker could have a failed compressor, faulty wiring, or a malfunctioning motor.
 During a heat wave, a complete system failure isn’t just uncomfortable; it can create unsafe indoor temperatures.
 Calling for an emergency repair will get your home cool again and prevent further strain on your residential HVAC system’s components.